nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Deficit**: The amount of calories <ins>not</ins> consumed in order to facilitate fat burning and weight loss.

+* **Surplus**: The amount of calories consumed in excess of the recommended daily intake to facilitate mass gain.

 * **Macros**: Proteins, Carbohydrates, Fats e.t.c., macronutrient groups that provide people with energy.

+* **Food item**: Refers to an individual item of food that is consumed by the user

-* **Meals**: Breakfast, Lunch, Dinner e.t.c., categories for users to input their daily meals under.
+* **Meals**: Breakfast, Lunch, Dinner e.t.c., categories that consist of multiple food items and is usually consumed at a particular time.

-* **Surplus**: The amount of calories consumed in excess of the recommended daily intake to facilitate mass gain.
+* **Ideal weight**: The self-defined weight that users want to achieve for themselves.

+* **Gym**: Refers to a gymnasium used for weight training.

 --------------------------------------------------------------------------------------------------------------------